NRCan/PlotFTIR/README.md

 ## Introduction and Installation

-The goal of `PlotFTIR` is to easily and quickly kick-start the production of journal-quality FTIR spectral plots in R using ggplot2.
+The goal of `PlotFTIR` is to easily and quickly kick-start the production of journal-quality Fourier Transform Infra-Red (FTIR) spectral plots in R using ggplot2.
 The produced plots can be published directly or further modified by ggplot2 functions.

 You can install the development version of PlotFTIR from [GitHub](https://github.com/) with: